JoeButler99/prometheus_generic_process_exporter/README.md

 Usage
 =====

-* Modify config.yml.example and copy to config.yml
+* Modify config.yml
 * Start the serivce

     ./generic_process_exporter.py /path/to/config.yml

+* From a browser (or something like curl) check the metrics on the host with your chosen port.

+Configuration

 Notes
 =====